 Transnational relationships are explored through crossings that traverse different media, including fine art, design, craft, curation, performance and popular art forms.

-The centre involves internationally recognised scholars and practitioners at three colleges of the University of the Arts London: Camberwell College of Arts, Chelsea College of Arts and Central Saint Martins.
+The centre involves internationally recognised scholars and practitioners at 3 Colleges of the University of the Arts London: Camberwell College of Arts, Chelsea College of Arts and Central Saint Martins.
 It also includes a community of postgraduate students, pursuing historical, theoretical and practice-based research degrees at both MA and PhD level.

 Members of the Centre contribute to TrAIN's activities by completing group and individual research projects and through the supervision of relevant postgraduate study.
 Issues and debates arising from research activities are disseminated by TrAIN conferences, exhibitions and publications.